yombo/yombo-gateway/docs/source/chapters/developing-yombo-modules.rst

   :ref:`messages <message>` when valid voice command is found in a file.
 * :ref:`LogWriter <logwriter>` - Demonstrates subscribing to all messages in a gateway.
 This module logs everything it receives to a file.
+* :ref:`AutomationExample <automationexample>` - Demonstrates adding rules to the automation system.
+* :ref:`AutomationHelpers <automationhelpers>` - Demonstrates extending the automation using various hooks.
-* A more complex example that performs various activities based on time of day is documented at Yombo Projects: `Building Your First Module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_
+* A more complex example that performs various activities based on time of day is documented at Yombo Projects:
+  `Building Your First Module <https://projects.yombo.net/projects/modules/wiki/Building_your_first_module>`_

 .. toctree::
    :maxdepth: 1